leenathomas01/connector-os/README.md

-# Connector OS ("Trenchcoat") v0.1
+# Connector OS v0.1

-> **Tagline:** The intelligence is not (just) in the model.
-It's in the connectors.
+> **Tagline:** Intelligence is not only in the model - it is in the architecture.

 ![Connector OS 8-Layer Architecture](assets/layered_architecture_stack.png)

-A modular human–AI architecture grounded in adaptive control, feedback loops, and threshold-based stability.
+A modular human–AI systems architecture grounded in adaptive control, threshold regulation, and closed-loop stability.

 ---

-## Introduction
+## Overview

-Connector OS is a modular architecture for human–AI interaction built around a simple principle:
+Connector OS is a layered architecture for building state-aware AI systems using established control-theoretic principles.

-> **Stability emerges from feedback, thresholds, and adaptive control — not prediction alone.**

-Modern AI systems rely primarily on prediction.
-Connector OS provides the missing half: **state-aware regulation**.
+Modern AI deployments optimize prediction.
+Connector OS adds the missing layer: **explicit regulation.**

-Instead of trying to solve everything with one big brain, we treat sensors, wearables, AR/VR, smart lights, LLMs, and haptics as **disassembled parts of a larger machine** — and the OS is the trenchcoat that snaps them together.

-The core claim:
+The central thesis:

-> 90% of what feels like "AI limitation" today is actually **bad wiring**, not lack of intelligence.
+> Model capability is necessary but insufficient.
+> System stability is an architectural property.

+Rather than treating AI models as standalone agents, Connector OS treats them as **pluggable components inside a regulated control stack**.

+The focus is coordination, routing, thresholding, and feedback - not scaling model size.

 ---

 ## What This Repository Documents

-- **The 8-layer architecture stack** — from raw sensors → CMP normalization → control logic → actuators → co-thought
-- **The MVM (Minimum Viable Module) design pattern** — starting with MVM-1, a real, buildable HRV-based "vibe-check" module
+This repository provides:

+- **An 8-layer architectural stack** for regulated human–AI interaction
+- **Layer 2 (CMP):** Context compression under bandwidth constraints
+- **Layer 3:** Explicit control logic (thresholds, hysteresis, routing)
+- **Layer 5:** Human state modeling as a system variable
+- **Minimum Viable Modules (MVMs)** demonstrating practical implementations
+- **Stress-test experiments** validating architectural behavior under constraint
-- **Cross-domain engineering validations** — from hydrology, power grids, resonance physics, control theory, and cognition
+- **Cross-domain validation** from hydrology, power systems, and physiology
-- **Optional physics appendices** — including Helix Engine V3 and HQG Kernel, provided for completeness (not required for implementation)

-**This is not an AGI project.**
+This is not an AGI proposal.

-It is a practical, engineering-first framework for building safer, saner, state-aware AI systems using well-understood control principles.
+It is a control-systems framework for stabilizing AI deployments.

-The "Trenchcoat" nickname references the origin of the idea — but the repo is focused entirely on real-world, modular implementation.

 ---

-## Who This Repo Is For

-If you're interested in:

-- Adaptive control systems
-- Human-AI co-regulation
-- Signal normalization (CMP)
-- Biofeedback loops
-- State-based safety interlocks
-- Experimental cognitive architectures
-- Multimodal systems engineering

-...this repo is for you.

----

 ## High-Level Architecture

-We describe Connector OS as an 8-layer stack:
+Connector OS is structured as an 8-layer stack:

 ```
 Layer 7: Co-Thought (Human+AI joint reasoning)